Ana Bailão: On council

 In 2012, Bailão led a working group to look into problems with the city's community housing stock.
 Earlier in the year, Mayor Rob Ford had proposed to sell off 706 city owned houses to pay for repairs.
 Bailão's group issued a report that recommended selling only 55 houses.
 She said, "We recognize that some of our proposals might not be popular.
 Some might want the status quo, while others will think we should have gone further.
 But we think we have found the right balance."

+She was re-elected in the 2014 Toronto municipal election.

 In 2017, Mayor John Tory appointed Bailão as a non-statutory deputy mayor, for Toronto and East York – the city's south district – with a policy focus on housing.

+Bailão was reelected in the new Ward 9 Davenport, an amalgamation of her previous ward 18 (Davenport) and ward 17 (Davenport) to the north after the Ford government readjusted the ward boundaries during the 2018 municipal election.

 In 2020, Bailão voted against defunding the Toronto Police Service during the COVID-19 pandemic, despite the protest of local community organizations such as Black Lives Matter and Not Another Black Life.